 Patients begin physotherapy as soon as possible to improve hip motion and muscle function and to learn to use appropriate assistive devices such as crutches or a walker.
 During the first eight weeks following surgery, the operated hip should bear no more than a limited weight of 10Kg’s.
 Placing full weight on the operated side prior healing may lead to screw breakage and for the osteotomy to lose its position.
 Too vigorous exercise such as resistive exercise against weights can also cause failure.
 If failure occurs, re-operation may be necessary and the chance of developing arthritis is greatly increased.

-The usual hospital stay is 5 to 7 days and depends on how rapidly pain subsides and progress in physical therapy.
+The usual hospital stay is 5 days and depends on how rapidly pain subsides and progress in physical therapy.
 At discharge pain medication is prescribed as well as aspirin to prevent blood clots.
 Some degree of pain after discharge is natural which may increase or decrease on different days but the general trend should be toward decreasing pain.
 Some patients may sense an occasional "click" or "pop" in or around the hip.
 Numbness and a tingling sensation is common around the incision area.
 It is usual to feel numb on the outer aspect of the thigh due to bruising of a small skin nerve.
 This usually resolves but if not it does not cause any functional problems in the future.

 After discharge if you experience severe or consistent pain or have redness, swelling and/or wound drainage please contact the hospital.

 Follow-up outpatient visits are necessary to monitor progress by X-ray and physical examination.
 The first follow-up visit is usually scheduled about 6 weeks after surgery and the second at 12 weeks.